top-banner-carbontax.jpg

 The environmental impact of food is, however, a highly complex matter.
 With so many steps in the supply chain as well as various emissions to take into consideration, having one single tax applied across all products of a single type - independent of the individual production systems - risks creating a reductive policy would likely unfairly discriminate against certain producers whilst also spreading misinformation to the consumer.

-In accordance with this complexity, the Alliance looks to be proposing perhaps what could be considered the most extensive and fairest of the possible options.
-All food producers would be subject to the levy, with each food item being taxed according to its own individual footprint, based on existing and in-progress databases.
-Under this system, everything ranging from production, processing, packaging and transportation would be taken into consideration and would contribute to the end levy imposed on that food item.1
+In accordance with this complexity, the Alliance proposes what could be considered the most extensive and fairest of the possible options.
+All food producers would be subject to the levy, with each food item being taxed according to its individual footprint, based on existing and in-progress databases.
+Under this system, everything ranging from production, processing, packaging, and transportation would be considered and contribute to the end levy imposed on that food item.1

 The Money: Who Would Pay The Price Of A Carbon Tax?